lf-edge/edge-home-orchestration-go/docs/secure_manager.md

 Before starting work the _Home Edge Network_, need to create a key infrastructure (for a certification authority and for each node separately).

 There are two scripts:
- * [tools/gen_ca_cert.sh](../tools/gen_ca_cert.sh) for generation of CA Root Certificate, that consists of a private key `ca.key` and a self-signed root certificate `ca.crt`
+ * [tools/gen_ca_cert.sh](../tools/gen_ca_cert.sh) for generation of CA Root Certificate, that consists of a private key `ca-key.pem` and a self-signed root certificate `ca-crt.pem`
- * [tools/gen_hen_cert.sh](../tools/gen_hen_cert.sh) for generation of Home Edge Node (HEN) Certificate, that consists of a private key `hen.key` and a signature HEN certificate: `hen.crt`
+ * [tools/gen_hen_cert.sh](../tools/gen_hen_cert.sh) for generation of Home Edge Node (HEN) Certificate, that consists of a private key `hen-key.pem` and a signature HEN certificate: `hen-crt.pem`

 #### CA Root Certificate
 Generating a CA Root Certificate only needs to be done once for _Home Edge Network_ by running command:
 ```shell
 tools/gen_ca_cert.sh
 ```
-As a result, we get the private key `cert/ca.key` and self-signed root certificate `cert/ca.crt`.
-The certificate must be saved on all nodes in the `/var/edge-orchestration/data/cert/` folder.
+As a result, we get the private key `certs/ca-key.pem` and self-signed root certificate `certs/ca-crt.pem`.
+The certificate must be saved on all nodes in the `/var/edge-orchestration/certs/` folder.

 #### Home Edge Node (HEN) Certificate
-Generate HEN Certificate private key : hen.key
+Generate HEN Certificate private key : hen-key.pem

-For each node, need to create a private key `hen.key` and a certificate `hen.crt`.
+For each node, need to create a private key `hen-key.pem` and a certificate `hen-crt.pem`.
 To do this, need to start the script and specify the node IP address.
 ```shell
 tools/gen_hen_cert.sh 192.168.0.100
 ```
-As a result, the key and certificate will be created in the `cert/<IP>/`.
-They must be copied into the `/var/edge-orchestration/data/cert/` folder on a node with the specified IP address
+As a result, the key and certificate will be created in the `certs/<IP>/`.
+They must be copied into the `/var/edge-orchestration/certs/` folder on a node with the specified IP address

 ---